 The sniffles – As a matter of public etiquette, blow your nose, because Czechs definitely do not like the sound of a stuffy nose.
 On the other hand, they aren’t afraid to blow their nose in public – often.
 It sounds strange, but trust us, you’ll notice it.

-Language – Most people you’ll encounter here can speak English, but try to use as much of the Czech language as you know.
-It will be appreciated!
-If your study abroad program has an intensive language class, pay attention and at least learn the basics: hello, goodbye, please, may I pay, do you speak English?
+Language – Because knowing the basic words is immensely helpful, here’s another reminder to learn some Czech words.
+Most people you’ll encounter here can speak English, but if your study abroad program has an intensive language class, pay attention and at least learn the basics: hello, goodbye, please, may I pay, do you speak English?
 May I have ________, etc.

 Pick up some phrases from our friends at Honest Guide (:

 Bring from home: